Booz Allen Hamilton (NYSE:BAH) Now Covered by Wells Fargo & Company

-Other analysts also recently issued research reports about the stock.
-Cowen reaffirmed a buy rating on shares of Booz Allen Hamilton in a research note on Friday, February 5th.
-Barclays lifted their price target on shares of Booz Allen Hamilton from $78.00 to $85.00 and gave the company an equal weight rating in a research note on Wednesday.
-Finally, Morgan Stanley decreased their price target on shares of Booz Allen Hamilton from $98.00 to $90.00 and set an overweight rating for the company in a research note on Thursday, February 25th.
-Five investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-The company currently has an average rating of Buy and an average target price of $87.00.
+A number of other research analysts also recently commented on the company.
+Morgan Stanley reduced their target price on Booz Allen Hamilton from $98.00 to $90.00 and set an “overweight” rating on the stock in a report on Thursday, February 25th.
+Cowen reissued a “buy” rating on shares of Booz Allen Hamilton in a report on Friday, February 5th.
+Finally, Barclays raised their price target on Booz Allen Hamilton from $78.00 to $85.00 and gave the stock an “equal weight” rating in a report on Wednesday, May 12th.
+Five research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average price target of $87.00.

 Booz Allen Hamilton Holding Corporation provides management and technology consulting, analytics, engineering, digital, mission operations, and cyber solutions to governments, corporations, and not-for-profit organizations in the United States and internationally.
 The company offers consulting solutions for various domains, business strategies, human capital, and operations.